| Title: | General Purpose Hierarchical Data Structure |

 formatC

-data(acme) print(acme, prob = acme$Get("p", format = FormatPercent))
+data(acme) print(acme, prob = acme$Get("p", format = FormatPercent))data(acme) print(acme, prob = acme$Get("p", format = FormatPercent))

-method is one of the most important ones of the data.tree
+The Get method is one of the most important ones of the data.tree package.
+It lets you traverse a tree

 and collect values along the way.
-Alternatively, you can call a method or a function on each Node
+Alternatively, you can call a method or a function on each Node.

-# OO-style: #node$Get(attribute, # ..., # traversal = c("pre-order", "post-order", "in-order", "level", "ancestor"), # pruneFun = NULL, # filterFun = NULL, # format = FALSE, # inheritFromAncestors = FALSE) # traditional: Get(nodes, attribute, ..., format = FALSE, inheritFromAncestors = FALSE, simplify = c(TRUE, FALSE, "array", "regular"))
+# OO-style: #node$Get(attribute, # ..., # traversal = c("pre-order", "post-order", "in-order", "level", "ancestor"), # pruneFun = NULL, # filterFun = NULL, # format = FALSE, # inheritFromAncestors = FALSE) # traditional: Get(nodes, attribute, ..., format = FALSE, inheritFromAncestors = FALSE, simplify = c(TRUE, FALSE, "array", "regular"))# OO-style: #node$Get(attribute, # ..., # traversal = c("pre-order", "post-order", "in-order", "level", "ancestor"), # pruneFun = NULL, # filterFun = NULL, # format = FALSE, # inheritFromAncestors = FALSE) # traditional: Get(nodes, attribute, ..., format = FALSE, inheritFromAncestors = FALSE, simplify = c(TRUE, FALSE, "array", "regular"))

 nodes |